SIMOLANT 09/2024

 The two-dimensional model used by SIMOLANT is easier to show and simulate than a realistic three-dimensional model of, e.g., water.
 Nevertheless, basic concepts shown are qualitatively the same as in three dimensions.
 The only notable exception is a possibly different nature of the freezing transition.
 If water freezes, a nucleus of ice appears and then it grows – there is an interface between both phases.
 This is similar to vapor condensation in both 2D and 3D.
 However, when some 2D systems are cooled, there is no interface between frozen and liquid phases (Costerlitz-Thouless continuum transition).
 Instead, hexagonally ordered areas grow anywhere in the system.
 At the freezing point the size of these areas diverges to infinity, i.e., (in equilibrium) we obtain a single crystal structure spanning the whole system.
 Other 2D systems freeze as in 3D (i.e., via the first order phase transition), but the nucleation phenomena are not so apparent; this is likely the case of 2D hard disks.
 The type of freezing of our 2D system is not known.

-The potential decreases to zero more slowly than London forces in 3D, therefore, gas at moderate densities is less ideal than in 3D – the compressibility factor Z deviates from 1, especially al low temperatures.
+The potential decreases to zero more slowly than London forces in 3D; therefore, gas at moderate densities is less ideal than in 3D – the compressibility factor Z deviates from 1, especially al low temperatures.

 Menus